eregs/eregs.github.io/_includes/instances.md

-## Live Instances
+## Live instances

-The application is typically hosted by individual federal agencies, with features, branding, etc. unique to their users and needs.
+The application is typically hosted by individual federal agencies, with features and branding unique to their users and needs.
 Current instances of eRegs include:

 <section>